Profile

 Domenic Vitiello, Engineering Philadelphia: The Sellers Family and the Industrial Metropolis (Cornell University Press, 2013).

 Domenic Vitiello, “Monopolizing the Metropolis: Gilded Age Growth Machines and Power in American Urbanization,” Planning Perspectives (2013).
-Winner of the prize for best article in the journal, 2012-14.
+Winner of the Planning Perspectives Prize for best article in the journal, 2012-14, from the International Planning History Society.

 Degrees and Experience